amos1814/HiddenMarkov/README.txt

 "./hmm -i" '<number of iterations>' will specify the number of iterations "./hmm -st" will self-terminate when the sum probability reaches a local maximum.

-english.txt	1000 English words
+english10k.txt	10,000 English words

 input.txt	Smaller, sample input.
-HMM almost always works on this as intended.
+HMM results are always consistent and predictable.

 simclist.c	Used this library for manipulating lists